Support for clients with complex needs

 - stabilise housing, health, social connection and safety issues

 - provide a platform for long-term engagement in the service system

 - develop a greater understanding of the needs of high-risk tenants and service response options to promote learnings and develop good practice

 - identify gaps and service development opportunities and develop a strategic approach to address these gaps to improve service responses to tenant need.

-Complex Needs Coordinators and the central team
+Complex Needs Coordinators, complex needs panels and the central team

 Complex Needs service responses are not

 - designed to replace existing supports.

 The Service Provision Framework: Complex Needs (October 2021) provides practice guidance for the Complex Needs Coordinators across Victoria to ensure consistent and high quality delivery of Complex Needs services (MACNI and SfHRT).